openmc-dev/openmc/docs/source/io_formats/settings.rst

   :method:

-    Which resonance elastic scattering method is to be applied: "rvs" (relative velocity sampling), "dbrc" (Doppler broadening rejection correction), or "wcm" (weight correction method).
+    Which resonance elastic scattering method is to be applied: "rvs" (relative velocity sampling) or "dbrc" (Doppler broadening rejection correction).
     Descriptions of each of these methods are documented here_.

     .. _here: http://dx.doi.org/10.1016/j.anucene.2017.12.044